No Sean Bean. Difficult to re introduce his character but he is a quality actor and i missed his acting talents in this.

 I would prefer Pierce Brosnan.
 He is the most suitable and best bond, having starred in two of my favourite ever bonds.

-I'm so impressed with the standard I'd heard about Prison Break and all the great reviews it received a while ago, but it wasn't until recently i thought i'd get downloading.
+I'd heard about Prison Break and all the great reviews it received a while ago, but it wasn't until recently i thought i'd get downloading.
 Other supposed top shows include 24 and Lost, none of which have ever attracted my attention but with Prison Break, there's something incredibly special.

 Well, i could start with the plot, there are some amazing story lines and it keeps you thinking, hanging on, hungry, so desperate for more.
 How could anyone ever imagine there to be so many different things going on.
 It's not just about the main plot but the sub plot and all the other plots.
 It's just incredible.